Keeping people safe from the spread of coronavirus means making changes to how we work.

 - There will be one more collection of commercial waste for businesses that have to close as a result of the response to Covid-19.
 It will then stop for customers who don’t need it.
 There will still be a service for businesses that are open and have a contract with us eg supermarkets.

 Please put out up to two bins on the day that you would normally put out your recycling (blue bin/bag).
+You can check your recycling collection day by entering your postcode on our household bin collection page (for all areas except Bute and Kintyre)

 This gives each household more collections.